Why choose the MRE degree?

 Are there any prerequisites for admission?

 Yes.
 Applicants must possess a bachelor’s or equivalent degree.
-Two or more years of professional experience in real estate or related fields (urban planning, urban design, architecture, landscape architecture, etc.) are preferred.
+At least two years of professional experience in real estate or related fields (urban planning, urban design, architecture, landscape architecture, etc.) are preferred.

 What is the admissions schedule for the MRE program?